 When deciding where to pursue your bachelor’s degree, consider whether your chosen state has career opportunities in your field of study.
 Choosing a state that offers jobs relevant to your major may make it easier to find a job after graduating.
 In Indiana, the top five industries include goods-producing services; trade, transportation, and utilities; manufacturing; education and health services; and government.

 Indiana has a strong economy with nearly 600 growing occupations.
-Between 2016 and 2026, the top five occupations in Indiana that require a bachelor’s degree and are projected to experience the most growth include software developers, therapists, operations research analysts, market research analysts and marketing specialists, and cartographers and photogrammetrists.
+Between 2020 and 2030, the top five occupations in Indiana that require a bachelor’s degree and are projected to experience the most growth include software developers, mental health counselors, and therapists.